 15.3.7 Receive PHY

-The RXVECTOR associated with this primitive includes the SIGNAL field, the SERVICE field, the MPDU length in octets (calculated from the LENGTH field in microseconds), the antenna used for receive (RX_ANTENNA), RSSI, RCPI, and SQ.
+The RXVECTOR associated with this primitive includes the SIGNAL field, the SERVICE field, the MPDU length in octets (calculated from the LENGTH field in microseconds), the antenna used for receive (RX_ANTENNA), RSSI, and SQ.

 TG editor: Insert new penultimate paragraph in this section

+If dot11RadioMeasurementActivated is true and RXERROR equals NoError or UnsupportedRate, the PHY-RXEND.indication primitive also includes RCPI as a parameter.

 16.2.6 Receive PHY

 Upon receiving the transmitted energy, according to the selected CCA mode a PHY-CCA.indication(BUSY) primitive shall be issued for ED and/or code lock prior to correct reception of the PHY header.
-The PHY measures the SQ, RSSI, and RCPI parameters and these are reported to the MAC in the RXVECTOR.
+The PHY measures the SQ, and RSSI parameters and these are reported to the MAC in the RXVECTOR.

 If the PHY header reception is successful (and the SIGNAL field is completely recognizable and supported), a PHY-RXSTART.indication(RXVECTOR) primitive shall be issued.
 The RXVECTOR associated with this primitive includes:

 a) The SIGNAL field